The latest numbers on COVID-19 in Canada for Thursday, Dec. 10, 2020

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were six new cases Wednesday from 1,173 completed tests, for a positivity rate of 0.51 per cent.
-The rate of active cases is 7.31 per 100,000 people.
-Over the past seven days, there have been a total of 57 new cases.
-The seven-day rolling average of new cases is eight.
+There were four new cases Thursday from 1,308 completed tests, for a positivity rate of 0.31 per cent.
+The rate of active cases is 6.59 per 100,000 people.
+Over the past seven days, there have been a total of 50 new cases.
+The seven-day rolling average of new cases is seven.

 There have been no deaths reported over the past week.
 The overall death rate is 6.69 per 100,000 people.

-There was one new case Wednesday from 599 completed tests, for a positivity rate of 0.17 per cent.
-The rate of active cases is 9.53 per 100,000 people.
-Over the past seven days, there has been 28 new case.
+There were four new cases Thursday from 502 completed tests, for a positivity rate of 0.80 per cent.
+The rate of active cases is 9.65 per 100,000 people.
+Over the past seven days, there have been a total of 26 new cases.
 The seven-day rolling average of new cases is four.

 There have been no deaths reported over the past week.
 The overall death rate is 0.9 per 100,000 people.